Greece Digital Nomad Visa Guide (2024)

 Costs you need to consider as a digital nomad in Greece

-When you earn that much money, you can live pretty comfortably in almost every European country, especially in Southern and Eastern Europe.
+When you earn that much money, you can live pretty comfortably in almost any European country, especially in Southern and Eastern Europe.

-Furthermore — the costs of living in Greece are not so high, which means you will manage to lay some money away, as well.
+Furthermore, the costs of living in Greece are not so high, which means you might manage to put some money away, as well.

-Be it as it may, we will show you below how much money you’ll need for some most common expenses, so that you can calculate your costs of living in Greece.
+Let’s take a look at some of the most common expenses so that you can calculate your costs of living in Greece.

 Expense #1: Accommodation

-Naturally, accommodation prices in Greece vary depending on where you live.
+Naturally, accommodation prices in Greece will vary depending on the location as well as the number of luxury amenities.

-The prices are higher in big cities such as Athens and Thessaloniki and popular tourist destinations like Mykonos.
+In addition, in bigger cities such as Athens and Thessaloniki and popular tourist destinations like Mykonos, there are far more luxury options available.

-To give you a clearer picture of the accommodation prices, we have made a list of the average prices of 1-bedroom apartments in the most popular Greek cities
+To give you a clearer picture of the accommodation prices, we have made a list of the average monthly prices of standard 1-bedroom apartments in the most popular Greek cities.

 Expense #2: Groceries